mike-lischke/java2typescript/doc/features.md

 Java 8 and higher support a construct which ensures that certain resources are automatically closed, regardless of errors.
 For this concept the try/catch/finally statement supports an additional expression between the `try` keyword and the opening curly brace.
 Any object that implements the `AutoCloseable` interface is automatically closed when the try block finished execution (with or w/o errors).
 To emulate this behavior additional try blocks are inserted, which handle exceptions in the same way as Java does.

+## <a name="Annotations">Annotations</a>

+If enabled (see `convertAnnotations` in configuration.md) the tool will convert the syntax of annotations to TypeScript decorators.
+Java annotations can have key/value pairs, expressions, array initializers and even other annotations, all infinitely nested.
+For TypeScript key/value pairs are converted to an object parameter, having these pairs as properties.
+Expressions are converted as usual and serve as parameters to the decorator.
+Similar for array initializers.
+Nested annotations are processed like top level annotations, but will not work that way in TypeScript.
+Another thing you have to fix manually.

+There's no default implementation for any of the generated decorator expressions.
+You have to provide them yourself.

 ## <a name="reflection">Reflection</a>

 Reflection support is only rudimentary currently.
 All generated classes derive from `java.lang.Object` where some of the reflection support is located (`.class` getter and `.getClass()` method), but that's about it currently.
 Typescript also has some reflection support (list methods etc.), but that isn't used yet.